Welcome to Churchill, Manitoba.

 A Citizen Scientist in Action

 Mark Stratton, a reporter who covered this Earthwatch expedition recently for National Geographic, found his experience unforgettable.
-Here's what he had to say:
+Here's what he had to say: "Never turn a man away if he comes to your door naked, as there will always be a polar bear behind him."

 This local saying isn’t suggesting climate has ameliorated in Canada’s frozen north to an extent that naturism is in vogue.
 It’s more a reflection of Churchill’s wild frontier spirit that makes it such a special backdrop to experience Earthwatch’s Climate Change at the Arctic Edge expedition.